 Zlatan Ibrahimović’s nickname is ‘Ibracadabra’, due to his spectacular ways of scoring goals.

 ‘Ibra’ is by far Sweden’s most prominent footballer.
 He has been the top scorer and won club titles in leagues throughout Europe.
-Captain of the Swedish national team, Ibrahimović has also won several individual awards including the 2013 FIFA Puskás Award for Goal of the Year.
+Swedish newspaper Dagens Nyheter has named him the second greatest Swedish sportsperson of all time, after tennis player Björn Borg.
 His popularity is immense and his autobiography sold over 400,000 copies in one month.
-A role model for many kids, in 2007 he paid for a face-lift of his old youth court in a low-income suburb of Malmö in southern Sweden.
+A role model for many children, in 2007 he paid for a face-lift of his old youth court in a low-income suburb of Malmö in southern Sweden.

 ‘The Hammer of Thor’, a nickname for Johansson’s right fist, made him not only heavyweight champion of the world in 1959 but also earned him the Associated Press Athlete of the Year.
 When he retired in 1963, ‘Ingo’ had a record of 26 wins, 17 by KO, and only 2 losses.